 Hopefully soon!
 There is no way to predict timing of the US FDA.
 However, most experts believe the Toric ICL will become widely available within the next 5 years.

-If the US FDA acts in accordance with recommendations from the Advisory Panel as expected, patients in San Antonio will now have access to one of the most effective refractive surgery technologies ever introduced.
 This means patients will be able to have their myopia nearsightedness AND astigmatism treated in a single procedure, similar to LASIK, but with the HD optics and superior vision quality seen in multiple published studies with the Visian ICL.
 More patients will now be eligible for this exciting technology than ever before.

 Absolutely not!
 The FDA labeling for the Visian ICL says nothing about non-candidacy for LASIK and PRK to be eligible for the ICL.
 Many patients see the extensive benefits of the ICL and select this instead of LASIK.